jaskirat-singh-pahwa/tiger-card/README.md

 ## Implemented the solution in two ways:
 ### 1.)
 Java classes (target: design a software)
 ### 2.)
-Apache spark: implemented in Scala (target: this problem can also be solved by big data tools like spark or pandas etc.)
+Apache spark: implemented in Scala (target: this problem can also be solved by big data tools like spark, pandas etc.)

 ### Problem Statement